plentz/jruby_report/README.md

-JRuby 1.6.4(1.9 mode) don't work the same way then MRI 1.9.2p290 with Strings encoding
+JRuby 1.6.4(1.9 mode) doesn't work the same way then MRI 1.9.2p290 with String encoding

 ***
 ### MRI